quii/learn-go-with-tests/intro-to-generics.md

 ## Our own test helpers (`AssertEqual`, `AssertNotEqual`)

-To explore generics in future chapters we need to write some test helpers that'll kill the program and print something useful if a test fails.
+To explore generics we'll write some test helpers that'll kill the program and print something useful if a test fails.

 ### Assert on integers